Aiwan Lake and the Central Campus

 Well, I think I’ll close now before I give in to the dark side of pedantry.
 Actually, you’ve been spared.
 I’ve written quite a bit more than what appears here, but I keep erasing it.
 Meantime, the government continues its stepped-up blocking of ever more web sites and Internet access from outside the country, so you could be forgiven if you thought you hadn’t heard from me because of that.

-I hope then, that you enjoy the pictures and that it might give you some insight into what life’s like here “on the ground.”
+I hope then, that you enjoy the pictures and that it might give you some insight into what life’s like here “on ground zero.”